alanreidt/javascript-fundamentals-note/README.md

 >
 > queue.waitForMessage() waits synchronously for a message to arrive (if one is not already available and waiting to be handled).

 > Note: A code, which is ran through an Execution Stack directly, is called *Synchronous*.
 And that, which makes a path through Messages queue — *Asynchronous*.
-Because, it's actually handled by some other thread (like Web API) and is performed at the same time, as operation in the Stack is performed.
+Because, it's actually handled by some other thread (like Web API) and is performed at the same time, as operations in the Stack is performed.

 ## Lexical Environment
 A *Lexical Environment* is a specification type used to define the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code.